mkuyper/wanhal/nokki-d6/README.md

 ### Current State

+The raw transcription of all available parts for this mass is **complete**.
+:tada:

-As mentioned before, significant editorial work is needed to bring the work into a consistent form; none of which has been started.
+As mentioned before, significant editorial work is still needed to bring the work into a consistent form; this has not been started.

 ### Latest PDF Score